-The company does not maintain any branches.
+The Company does not maintain any branches.

-Expected future developments of the group and the company
+Expected future developments of the Group and the Company

-The directors do not expect any significant changes in the activities of the group and the company for the foreseeable future.
+The Directors do not expect any significant changes in the activities of the Group and the Company for the foreseeable future.

-Review of the development, financial performance and current position of the group and the company and the description of its major risks and uncertainties
+Review of the development, financial performance and current position of the Group and the Company and the description of its major risks and uncertainties

-The group's and company's development to date, financial results and position as presented in the financial statements are considered satisfactory, given the turbulent economic conditions that have adversely affected the group.
+The Group's and Company's development to date, financial results and position as presented in the financial statements are considered satisfactory, given the overall economic climate that the Group operates in.

-The group has reached revenues for the year of US\$ 1.482.074.819 as compared to US\$ 1.435.062.727 in 2010, representing a growth of 3,3%.
-This is mainly due to the group's and the company's strategy to strengthen its cash flow position and to focus more on gross and net profit growth rather than revenue growth, by improving the product portfolio, increasing own brand sales and conducting more selective sales in order to generate higher gross profit margins.
+The Group has reached revenues for the year of US\$ 1.744.877.804 as compared to US\$ 1.482.074.819 in 2011, representing a growth of 17,7%.
+This represents an overall improvement of the Group's market share and a significant growth in own brand sales in an effort to grow gross and net profit.

-The group and the company face the following major risks and uncertainties:
+The Group and the Company face the following major risks and uncertainties:

-- competition pressures in the market places it operates that may significantly affect gross and net margins; - technological changes and other market trends; - financial risks as described in note 31.
+- competitive pressures in the market places it operates that may significantly affect gross and net margins; - · technological changes and other market trends; - financial risks as described in note 31.

-The company has in place systems and procedures to maintain its expertise and keep it aware of changes in its market places to help mitigate market risks.
+The Company has systems and procedures in place to maintain its expertise and keep it aware of changes in its market places to help mitigate market risks.
 It also has rigorous controls to help mitigate financial risks.